 When you use this as your barometer, you can buy more exotic currencies that have even double-digit interest rates.

 The way the smart money thinks is if the stock market is in an uptrend or moving up, then they assume investors are in a risk-taking type of environment.
 Conversely, when the stock markets turn down, we’re in a risk aversion type of environment and investors will sell risky assets in which case the carry trade will not work.

 You need to optimize your carry trade by learning how to read when it unwinds.
-The carry trade is a buy and hold mentality, but at some point, the trend will eventually reverse.
+The carry trade is a buy and hold mentality.
+But be careful, at some point, the trend will eventually reverse.
 We can use the 200-day EMA to read when the trend is about to change and close the trade once NZD/CHF breaks below the 200-day EMA.

 The NZD/CHF exchange rate traded above the 200-day EMA for 328 consecutive days in which case you would have captured $2,764.35 just from the interest rate.